Poikilos/pypicolcd/README.md

   Result will be a rect in format ((min_x, min_y), (max_x+1, max_y+1)) which can be later passed like `draw_text(y, x, "...", erase_rect=last_rect)`
 * erase_behind_enable option will not erase beyond actual drawn rect (such as, overwriting "111" with "---" will still show the top and bottom of the 1s unless you pass erase_rect param (see above)
 * contents of DC_DICT (and hence of picolcd.dc) should never be changed--they are device characteristics that define how the device operates at the lowest accessible level.
 If there is a different device not supported, the device should be added as a new entry in the DC_DICT, where the key is its USB device id.
+* buffer state is not stored across runs, so clearing LCD should be done unless you only want to assign a certain slot to each program that displays things to it.

 ### What is testing.py
+* Left Panel:
+  * Draw Text or Draw Image (threshold will be used if Threshold is checked above the threshold value textbox)
+    * If threshold unchecked, dithering will be used for Draw Image
+* Right Panel:
+  * Enable drawing a pixel by clicking on the canvas
-* Sends random bytes to your picoLCD without a driver!
+  * Sends any bytes you want to your picoLCD without a driver!
-* Draw a pixel by clicking on the canvas.

 ### Communication Protocol
 (only picoLCD 256x64 was tested)

 You must sent a byte array.
 Python will throw an exception if any integer in `this_list` is >255. `bytes(this_list)`.
 In LANDSCAPE orientation:
 * The term "block" here is used to refer to a 8x32 pixel area (made up of 32 bytes on the 1-bit screen buffer)